cashewna/notes/src/pages/courses/genc3004/09-investing-in-shares.md

 5. Borrowing money to invest in the Market Index provides a better trade-off between risk and return than speculating on stocks and timing the market for those who are targeting much higher returns.

 ## Investing in Shares
+### Buying Shares Directly
+You buy and sell shares through a broker (usually online)

+Fees are usually about $10 to $20 per transaction

+You must research companies thoroughly.

+You must consider both expected return and risk.

+You must diversify to reduce risk (usually 10 to 20)

+Most investors underperform in either return or risk.

+Many investors slide into short-term speculative behaviour.

+### Managed funds (mutual funds)
+Offered by banks and investment banks (fund managers)

+A professionally designed portfolio of shares or fixed interest promoted through networks of financial advisers

+Attempt to 'pick stocks' and 'time the market'.

+Management fees (usually 1% to 2% per year)

+Entry fees (usually 0% to 4% of investment)

+Usually pay ongoing commissions to financial advisers

+A large choice of funds available (1,000s!)

+Consistent outperformance in return and risk is debatable.

+### Exchange Traded Funds (ETFs)
+They look like an ordinary share listed on a stock exchange but they track an index.

+You can achieve good diversification with just one share!

+Very low fees compared to mutual funds (managed funds)

+Pay no commission to advisers (so they don't like them!)

+Available for many different indices
+- Broad Share Market Index
+- Tech Stocks Index
+- Small Companies Index
+- Resource Company Index
+- Fixed Interest Index
+- Commercial Propery Index
+- Commodity Price Index
+- Currency Index

+Less temptation to speculate (pick stocks or time the market)

 ## Shares in Australia